 8. Perfect veggies for grating include carrot, beetroot, and sweet potato.
 Grated veggies taste great and are easier to do.

 9. If you are in a rush, create a stack of chopped veggie sticks.
-They are ideal finger food like cucumber, carrot, celery and sweet pepper.
-Just carry a dip like hummus, or yogurt works well too we love the jeera one.
+They are ideal finger food like cucumber, carrot, celery, and sweet pepper.
+Just carrying a dip like hummus, or yogurt works well too we love the jeera one.

 10. Create it with love!
-Love is most important point of all.
+Love is the most important point of all.